 From Our Holdings

-This space-suit costume was supposed to be a hot-ticket item for Purim 2003.
+This space-suit costume was supposed to be sold for Purim 2003.
 The very first Israeli astronaut, Ilan Ramon, who launched into space as part of a research mission on 16 January 2003, was destined to be a national hero.

 Religious Observance in Orbit

 He was accompanying six American colleagues on the Space Shuttle Columbia research mission.
 Ramon consulted with a rabbi before going into orbit on questions of Jewish observance in space.
-If there is a sunset every 90 minutes, should Shabbat be observed every 10 1/2 hours?
+If there is a sunset every 90 minutes, should Shabbat be observed every ten and a half hours?
 And the New Year comes around every 20 days…

 Purim Costumes and a Tragic Accident

 Back on earth, the Jewish festival of Purim, commemorating the rescue of Persian Jews, fell on 17 March in 2013.
 As part of the holiday festivities, children wear costumes and often dress up as their heroes.
 That year, Israeli costume manufacturers prepared themselves for a rush on astronaut costumes.
 The products ranged from a close replica of Ramon's suit with an Israeli flag on the left shoulder and a NASA logo on the chest to simple boiler suits made of orange polyesters.
 The costumes were already on the market when the Columbia Shuttle exploded and the entire crew was tragically killed, shortly before the scheduled landing on the 1st of February.

 A Costume Spurned